Former Enid nonprofit director faces federal fraud charges

 During this period, she allegedly made 30 fraudulent online transfers from the business accounts mostly for personal expenses.
 As a result, Wilczek is accused of defrauding YWCA Enid out of approximately $139,308.35.

-Beginning in early 2018 and continuing through at least March 2021, Wilczek allegedly executed a scheme to obtains funds from local banks by false pretenses, defrauding Cimarron Montessori, according to the indictment.
+Beginning in early 2018 and continuing through at least March 2021, Wilczek allegedly executed a scheme to obtain funds from local banks by false pretenses, defrauding Cimarron Montessori, according to the indictment.

 On or before early 2018 and continuing through March 2021, Wilczek is alleged to have issued approximately 33 unauthorized checks drawn on Cimarron’s business accounts to pay for various personal expenses, including credit cards, utilities and living expenses, according to the indictment.